Benjamin Spock: Personal life

-Spock died at a house he was renting in La Jolla, California, on March 15, 1998.
-His ashes are buried in Rockport, Maine, where he spent his summers.
+On March 15, 1998, Benjamin Spock died at a house he was renting in La Jolla, California.
+His ashes were interred in Seaview Cemetery - in the front section of the cemetery - in Rockport, Maine, where he often spent his summers.
+He was survived by his wife Mary, his two sons from his first marriage, and a stepdaughter.

 Books

 In 1946, Spock published The Common Sense Book of Baby and Child Care, which became a best-seller.
 Its message to parents is "You know more than you think you do."
 By 1998, it had sold more than 50 million copies, and had been translated into 42 languages.
-According to the New York Times, Baby and Child Care was, throughout its first 52 years, the second-best-selling book, next to the Bible.
-According to other sources, it was among best-sellers, albeit not second-best-selling.
+According to The New York Times, Baby and Child Care was, throughout its first 52 years, the second-best-selling book, next to the Bible.

 Spock advocated ideas about parenting that were considered out of the mainstream.
 Over time, his books helped to bring about major change.
-Previously, experts (such as Truby King) had told parents babies needed to learn to sleep on a regular schedule, and that picking them up and holding them when they cried would only teach them to cry more and not to sleep through the night (a notion that borrows from behaviorism).
+Previously, experts (such as Truby King) had told parents that babies needed to learn to sleep on a regular schedule, and that picking them up and holding them when they cried would only teach them to cry more and not sleep through the night (a notion that borrows from behaviorism).
 They were told to feed their children on a regular schedule, and that they should not pick them up, kiss them, or hug them, because that would not prepare them to be strong, independent individuals in a harsh world.
 In contrast, Spock encouraged parents to show affection for their children and to see them as individuals.

 By the late 1960s, however, Spock's opposition to the Vietnam War had damaged his reputation.
-The 1968 edition of Baby and Child Care sold half as many copies of the prior edition.
-Later in life, Spock wrote Dr. Spock on Vietnam and co-wrote an autobiography entitled Spock on Spock (with wife Mary Morgan Spock), in which he stated his attitude toward aging: Delay and Deny.
+The 1968 edition of Baby and Child Care sold half as many copies as the prior edition.
+Later in life, Spock wrote Dr. Spock on Vietnam.
+He also co-wrote with his wife Mary an autobiography titled Spock on Spock.
+In it, he stated his attitude toward aging: Delay and Deny.